Author: Trisha Shea R.D.

 Sources: USDA & NIH

-Choline may be a nutrient that you have never heard of, but it is definitely one that we can’t live without.
+Choline may be a nutrient you have never heard of, but it is one that we can’t live without.

-The good news is that with some simple planning, we can choose a variety of plant foods that will satisfy our choline needs.
-A plant-based diet may not be enough to meet the recommended AI (this is also true for diets that include animal products), but it is likely that this amount is overstated and exceeds the amount our bodies need to prevent deficiency.
+The good news is that with some simple planning, we can choose various plant foods that will satisfy our choline needs.
+There may need to be more than a plant-based diet to meet the recommended AI (this is true for diets that include animal products).
+Still, it is likely that this amount is overstated and exceeds the amount our bodies need to prevent deficiency.

-The verdict here is that with a little bit of planning a plant-based diet can deliver sustainable health and vitality for years to come.
+The verdict is that with some planning, a plant-based diet can deliver sustainable health and vitality for years to come.

 - Genoni, Angela, et al. "Long-term Paleolithic diet is associated with lower resistant starch intake, different gut microbiota composition and increased serum TMAO concentrations."
 European journal of nutrition 59.5 (2020): 1845-1858.